yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_configure_database.md

 * contains at least one lowercase letter
 * contains at least one special character `!@#$%^&*`

-### Configure a user account without authentication
+### Configure a user account

-If you do not want to use a secure connection, you can configure API Portal to use a user account without authentication.
+If you do not want to use a secure connection, you can configure API Portal to use a user account without TLS authentication.

 1. Connect to your database server.
 2. To configure a user account, enter the following: